csparpa/pyowm/pyowm/docs/object-model.md

 	('2013-09-14 17:00:00+0','Clear')
 	('2013-09-14 20:00:00+0','Clouds')

+Sometimes - due to caching on the OWM API side - the weather objects returned inside a _Forecast_ object may refer to timestamps in the recent past.
+In order to remove those outdated weather items from the forecast, you can do:

+    >>> fcst.actualize()

 ### The Forecaster class
 Instances of this class are returned by weather forecast queries such as: